MartinBulla/ruff_sperm_v2/README.md

-## Supporting information for "morphology and motility of sperm in ruff morphs" project
+## Supporting information for "morphology and motility of sperm in ruff morphs"

 ### **Overview**

-Contains data collection and preregistration protocols, recordings and pictures of sperm to estimate velocity and measure morphology of sperm in three ruff morphs, meta-data on individual males, and computer code to generate outputs of the analysis.
+Contains data collection and preregistration protocols, recordings and pictures of sperm to estimate motility and measure morphology of sperm in three ruff morphs, meta-data on individual males, and computer code to generate outputs of the analysis.

 ### **Folders and files**